UVicLibrary/VaultToSpotlight/mapping_document/README.md

 2. The template may look overwhelming at first but the overall concept is simple.
 The first two columns act like the legend of a map.
 In a map legend, there is a symbol on the left and a translation of it on the right.
 Both refer to the same entity.

    A mapping document is similar: the left column is how Vault represents this metadata while the right column is how Spotlight represents the same data.
 For Vault, we use the human-readable label.
 For Spotlight, we use a "back-end" representation stored in [Solr](../glossary/README.md#solr).
 To read more about how Solr stores metadata, see [here](../user_document/README.md#how-solr-indexes-metadata).

 <kbd>![example map and legend depicting the Juan de Fuca trail](map_legend.jpg)</kbd>

 <kbd>![screenshot of the first 2 columns and 3 rows in the mapping document template](first_three_rows.png)</kbd>

-  When a developer exports data from Vault, they run a piece of code (called a script) that transforms data labelled in Vault as column 1 (e.g. Title) into data labelled in Spotlight as column 2 (e.g. full_title_tesim).
+*When a developer exports data from Vault, they run a piece of code (called a script) that transforms data labelled in Vault as column 1 (e.g. Title) into data labelled in Spotlight as column 2 (e.g. full_title_tesim).*

 3. Make a list of all fields in your metadata in Vault and then match each one to the corresponding field in Spotlight, using column 3 ("Displays in Spotlight as...") as a guide for what you want the final product to be.
 If you're unsure if something matches, refer to the examples in column 4 ("Example of Spotlight field") to see how a term's been used in previous exhibits.

    Some fields require special attention.
-See ["Special Considerations"](#special-considerations) for more.
+See ["Special Considerations"](#special-considerations) for more and how to deal with [unused fields](#unused-fields).

-  There will most likely be some fields in Spotlight that you don't need or want to use.
-In that case, leave the cell blank under "Fields from Vault or user document."
-Please make sure *every field in Vault that you want to appear in Spotlight is included*.
-Fields not listed in the user document or left blank will not transfer.

 ## Examples